resuarez/transmission-openvpn-jackett-sonarr-radarr/README.md

     </tr>
 </table>

 The PGID and PUID should be actived user in the host.
+And the folders should have the permission for that user too.